Shree Saini

+Shree Saini (born January 6, 1996) is an Indian-American activist, philanthropist, motivational speaker, ballet dancer, and beauty pageant titleholder who was crowned Miss World America 2021, and later finished as the first runner-up of the Miss World 2021 pageant held in San Juan, Puerto Rico, where she also received the continental title of Miss World Americas 2021 and the Beauty With a Purpose Ambassador Award.

+Saini is the first Asian and Indian American woman to represent the United States at Miss World, and was previously crowned Miss India USA 2017 and Miss India Worldwide 2018.

 Early life and education

 Shree Saini was born on January 6, 1996, in Punjab, India, and has lived in the United States since age 5.
 She first dreamed of competing for the Miss World title at the age of 5.
 For the first 12 years of her life, while growing up in Moses Lake, Washington, Saini's heartbeat had an average of just 20 beats per minute.
 Doctors told her she could never dance again but she persisted, and continued training in ballet.

-Later in life, Saini was involved in a major car crash in Moses Lake that resulted in her suffering from significant facial burns.
+At the age of 15, Saini was involved in a major car crash in Moses Lake that resulted in her suffering from significant facial burns.
 Saini was advised that her recovery would take a year, but she returned to her classes after just two weeks.
 Saini attended the University of Washington.
-She is a trained ballerina, and has been accepted to train at the Joffrey Ballet.
+She is a trained ballerina, and has been accepted to the Chicago Joffrey Ballet's summer intensive.

 Pageantry

-Saini, who was listed as both a resident of Seattle and Ellensburg, Washington, in 2020, was the 2020 Miss Washington World and America's Beauty with a Purpose National Ambassador, which is a preliminary competition to Miss World America.
-In October 2019, Saini collapsed at the Miss World America preliminary.
+Miss India USA 2017

+On December 7, 2017, Saini represented the state of Washington at the Miss India USA 2017, held at the Royal Albert's Palace in Fords, New Jersey.
+At the conclusion of the event, she was crowned Miss India USA 2017 by Madhu Valli, who also held the title of Miss India Worldwide 2017.
+In addition to winning the title, Saini was voted Miss Congeniality by her fellow delegates.
+Prior to her national victory, Saini competed in the Miss India Washington 2017, where she received the Best Talent Award, the People’s Choice Award, and the Top Interview Award.

+Miss India Worldwide 2018

+As Miss India USA 2017, Saini represented the United States at the Miss India Worldwide 2018, held at the Royal Albert's Palace in Fords, New Jersey on December 1, 2018, where she competed alongside contestants from Indian communities in over 40 countries.
+At the conclusion of the pageant, Saini was crowned Miss India Worldwide 2018 by the outgoing titleholder Madhu Valli, becoming the third consecutive winner of Indian diaspora from the United States, following Karina Kohli in 2016 and Valli in 2017.
+She was also the tenth Indian American overall to capture the title.